JustinPattek/Digin/Ideas/Balance Exising Card Ideas/Card OP! PLZ NERF/Card OP Readme.txt

 This is the folder that you should post ideas about cards that seem over powered.
-<br>Not that this folder should not contain balancing ideas
-<br>about character cards (that's what the character op folder is for).
+Not that this folder should not contain balancing ideas about character cards (that's what the character op folder is for).

 Filename: Name of that dirty, mean op card